doctorfree/MirrorCommand/README.md

 It has been tested on systems with a mirror display and systems with a standard computer monitor display.
 MirrorCommandLine version 2.7 and later has been tested on systems with multiple monitors.
+Testing has been performed on systems with a variety of screen resolutions and orientation including 1920x1080 portrait mode display, 2560x1440 landscape mode display, and 1920x1080 landscape mode display.
+Deployment of the MirrorCommandLine MagicMirror configuration files on screens with display resolution differing significantly from those tested may require changes to the module positions, layout, and geometry.

 The installation package format is Debian so the automated installation and configuration is limited to systems that support the Debian packaging format.